nunomourinho/forensicVmAutopsyUserManual/docs/user/getting_started.rst

 - **(1) Control bar open icon**: By clicking on this icon, users can unveil the auto-hiding control bar that seamlessly overlays the main screen, bestowing access to an assortment of functionalities.
 - **(2) Notification area**: Strategically positioned at the top, this zone is dedicated to presenting error, notification, and warning messages.
-- **(3) Main screen**: Serving as the primary interface of the webscreen, during the boot sequence, users can hit the ESC key to dive into the BIOS or UEFI.
+- **(3) Main screen**: Serving as the primary interface of the webscreen, during the boot sequence, users can hit the ESC key to dive into the :term:`BIOS` or :term:`UEFI`.
 This permits modifications to pivotal settings, with a prime focus on the boot device, especially when initiating a boot from an ISO.

-ForensicVM Webscreen Console Control Toolbar
+:term:`ForensicVM Webscreen Console Control Toolbar`
 **********************************************

 Upon clicking the control bar open icon, users are presented with the Control Toolbar, illustrated below: